jsgosnell/Starter_code/Quiz 1/Quiz_1.md

 attacks.
 A zombie parasite is identified.
 Test plots (neighborhoods\!) are subjected to one or two releases of the parasite at low, medium, or high densities.
-Use the data (in R chunk below\!) to construct a graph that properly summarizes how the number of releases impacts the number of zombie attacks.
+Use the data (in R chunk below\!) to construct a graph (You should use a bar graph with confidence intervals\!) that properly summarizes how the number of releases impacts the number of zombie attacks.

 ``` r
 biocontrol <- read.csv("https://raw.githubusercontent.com/jsgosnell/CUNY-BioStats/master/datasets/biocontrol.csv",